@masatomakino/threejs-interactive-object

 up - Emitted when the pointer is released

-click - Emitted when a complete click interaction is detected
+click - Emitted when a complete same-ID click interaction is detected.
+Only the first completing pointer in a multi-touch scenario triggers this event.

 • Remove all listeners, or those of the specified event.